Updated June 2022.

 Transit, Taxis, Activity and Accommodation Shuttles

-Whistler’s transit system services the resort from north to south, and it’s a popular way to get around at just $2.50 per ride.
+Whistler’s transit system services the resort from north to south, and it’s a popular way to get around.
 (Insider Tip: If you are in town for a short while, grabbing a sheet of tickets is the best way to pay the fare, as each ticket comes at a bit of a discount).
 For getting directly from point A to B, Whistler’s taxi services run 24 hours a day through all weather, with the ability to carry ski gear, golf clubs and in some cases bikes, pets and wheelchairs – ask when you request the ride.

 Hitting up Whistler’s summer and winter activities is no problem without a car – most of them either happen around Whistler Village, or the tour operators provide shuttles from the Village to get you to where you need to be.
 It’s also worth checking with your accommodation, as some hotels and complexes offer a complimentary shuttle service for guests looking to move around the resort.